txpmr001/frontend-nanodegree-mobile-portfolio/README.md

 Optimization of scrolling in main.js:

-  1. in function updatePositions:
+ - in function updatePositions the following items were moved outside the loop:

-  document.body.scrollTop & part of phase calculation moved outside the loop
+   - document.body.scrollTop & part of phase calculation
+   - assignment for elements.length
+   - var phase declaration

+ - in document.addEventListener:

+   - made number of sliding pizzas dynamic based on screen.height
+   - moved var elem declaration outside the loop
+   - changed querySelector for 'movingPizzas1' to getElementById and moved it outside the loop

 Optimization of resizing pizzas in main.js:

-  1. in function resizePizzas:
+ - in function resizePizzas:

-  functions changeSliderLabel, determineDX, sizeSwitcher, & changePizzaSizes were replaced by a simple code segment
+   - functions changeSliderLabel, determineDX, sizeSwitcher, &  changePizzaSizes were replaced by a simple code segment

 #### Grunt